Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-Transparency in the use of LLMs helps other researchers understand the context and scope of the study, facilitating better interpretation and comparison of the results.
-Beyond this declaration, we recommend researchers to be explicit about the LLM version they used (see Section \modelversion) and the LLM's exact role (see Section \toolarchitecture).
+Transparency in the use of LLMs helps other researchers understand the context and scope of the study, supporting interpretation and comparison of the results.
+Realizing these benefits requires reporting the LLM's exact role and version (see \modelversion).

 \guidelinesubsubsection{Challenges}